ThingPulse/docs/docs/guides/icon64-esp32-rgb-led-audio.md

 ### RGB LEDs

 The Icon64 contains 64 WS2812B RGB LEDs in a 3030 package.
-They are individually addressable over the GPIO32 pin.
+They are individually addressable over GPIO32.

 The LEDs indexes are as depicted in the following diagram:
 ![](../img/how-tos/Icon64_Front_Schematic.png)

-The following function lets you use a x-y coordinate system:
+The following function converts x/y coordinates in the range {0..7}/{0..7} as shown below to a LED index in the range {0..63} as seen above.

 ```c
 uint8_t getLedIndex(uint8_t x, uint8_t y) {
   if (x % 2 == 1) {